dbligh/diydynamicdns/README.md

 Set up an A Record for your domain: https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/rrsets-working-with.html

 Create AWS credentials which are scoped down to only update the A Record.
 This is good security practice.
+Set up this credential locally on your Windows system.

 Update the script with your AWS A Record hostname, AWS Hosted Zone ID and a location for logging.